-Although we have introduced a set of context features $\theta = \{\theta^{(A)}, \theta^{(R)}, \theta^{(F)}, \theta^{(C)}\}$ , it is nontrivial to design a single fusion method for generating the final motion likelihood score.
-For instance, each game context feature may have varying importance between different sports.
-For example, the chasing-based feature is less important in sports where one-on-one defense is less common.
-To make our framework general across different sports, we use a purely data-driven approach to learn a motion
+Although we have introduced a set of context features $\theta = \{\theta^{(A)}, \theta^{(R)}, \theta^{(F)}, \theta^{(C)}\}\$, it is nontrivial to design a single fusion method for generating the final motion likelihood score, and features may have varying importance between different sports.
+For example the chasing-based feature is less important in sports where one-on-one defense is less common.
+To make our framework general across different sports, we use a pure data-driven approach to learn a motion likelihood based on kinematic (see Tab.
+1) and game context features using a Random Decision Forest, which is robust against the overfitting that might occur when using limited training data via bootstrapping, especially when the data is not easily separable due to association ambiguity in the real world.
+More importantly, a random forest has good local-feature space adaptivity via randomly splitting the feature space at multiple levels of each tree.
+For example, as confirmed from experiments (Sec.6), the occupancy-feature is more effective at handling short-term association (when feature t_q is small)and the chasing-feature is more important in connecting trajectories with long temporal gaps (t_q is big).
+Random forests are better at automatically capturing such differences compared to other alternatives such as SVM.